Underlying Health Disparities Could Mean Coronavirus Hits Some Communities Harder

 Don't see the graphic above?
 Click here.

 Chinese scientists have also reported that heart disease, nearly as much as age, was a reliable indicator of whether a COVID-19 patient would require advanced medical treatment.
 And COVID-19 patients with underlying conditions in China were also more likely to die.
 About 10% of Chinese patients with cardiovascular problems died.
 For diabetes patients, the results were similar: More than 7% died.
-That's compared to 0.9% of patients with no underlying illness.
+That's compared with 0.9% of patients with no underlying illness.

 Don't see the graphic above?
 Click here.